 This serious issue is still ongoing, and if you have a nonprofit providing Illinois social services, getting the necessary funding you need to provide essential services is not easy and very time-consuming.
 Fortunately, however, Illinois has not completely shut down and there is some funding for K-12 education and some social services.
 Nevertheless, if your nonprofit is continuing to suffer due to the budget impasse, then it may be helpful to contact Chicago IL nonprofit attorney James C. Provenza.

 With years of experience helping nonprofits just like yours, we can help provide essential legal oversight and counsel regarding your nonprofit, its compliance with state and federal agencies, and more.
-For a free, no-obligation consultation with our Illinois nonprofit law firm, call us today at (847) 729-3939.
+Call our Illinois nonprofit law firm today at (847) 729-3939.

 Overview of the Illinois Budget and Social Service Programs